i.

 “Ene,” I reply.

 Jamil and I hit it off faster than I have done with anyone in my life.
 We spend the next few hours talking.
-He tells me stories of adventures in the civil war and speaks of Homer’s The Odyssey and the Greek gods from the Olympian myths he has read.
+He speaks of Homer’s The Odyssey and the Greek gods from the Olympian myths he has read.
 He tells me how he has lived in Kano all his life and now, plans to relocate to Maiduguri and begin life afresh.
 I realize in that moment that I will not be alone for the rest of the journey.
 I have found a cheerful travel companion.

 When Jamil asks about my family, I do not hide the truth from him.
 I tell him everything with tears in my eyes and how I’m headed to Maiduguri without a place in mind.
 For the longest time as I talk, Jamil sits and listens without interrupting me.
 When I am done, he doesn’t say a word, rather he taps his fingers on his lap and stares blankly at the sky – his defense mechanism against worry as I’ll later come to realize.
 He stops tapping his fingers and stares at me.